publiccodenet/about/organization/annual-reports/annual-report-2021.md

 ### Codebase stewardship

-In 2021, we had 2 codebases in Incubation (Signalen and OpenZaak) and one in Assessment (Omgevingsbeleid).
-We also worked closely with Demodam.
+In 2021, we had 2 codebases in Incubation ([Signalen](https://publiccode.net/codebases/signalen.html) and [OpenZaak](https://publiccode.net/codebases/openzaak.html)) and one in Assessment ([Digital Omgevingsbeleid](https://publiccode.net/codebases/omgevingsbeleid.html)).
+We also worked closely with [Demodam](https://demodam.org/en/).

 #### Signalen

 * In February, the [Signalen codebase started incubation](https://blog.publiccode.net/news/2021/02/04/signalen-is-in-incubation.html) with the Foundation for Public Code.
 * Signalen had  its first replicators in 2021.
-Starting with 's-Hertogenbosch , there were 3 by the end of the year.
+Starting with 's-Hertogenbosch, there were 3 by the end of the year.
 * [Signalen hosted their 2nd community day](https://signalen.org/news/2021-03-29-verslag-community-meetup/) in March, attracting over 55 potential replicators and vendors.
 * There’s increasing international interest in Signalen - Ghent (Belgium) joined the community day, and Helsingborg (Sweden) tested a demo version.
 * Signalen moved closer to Standard for Public Code compliance by fully meeting the criteria [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html).

-#### Omgevingsbeleid
+#### Digital Omgevingsbeleid

-* The codebase stewards and Omgevingsbeleid team designed and ran workshops on essential skills for open technical and product management of a public codebase.
+* The codebase stewards and Digital Omgevingsbeleid team designed and ran workshops on essential skills for open technical and product management of a public codebase.
 * Improving towards meeting more of the Standard for Public Code criteria, the Omgevingsbeleid developers began creating automated tests suites for the codebases and measuring code coverage.

 #### OpenZaak